El Gringoqueño

 But why do you die in this foxhole, atheist?
 May I dare offer an explanation?

-Perhaps, there are no atheists in foxholes, because by the very fact that you are willing to die for something, you believe in something bigger than yourself.
-What would you call that thing?
+Perhaps, there are no atheists in foxholes, because by the very fact that you are willing to die for something you believe in, something bigger than yourself, you nullify your atheism.

 You’ve already proven yourself a practical maverick thinker, not prone to group-think.
 You’ve shown yourself to be a rational being of the first order.
 You have seen through all the veils the world has pulled over the eyes of your brothers.
 You’re the only one that actually sees the truth.